Black Metal

 Similar to Death Metal, Black is one of the most extreme Metal subgenres, but extreme doesn’t necessarily mean heavy.
 If you listen to Death Metal in public, around non-metalheads, people will probably give you disapproving looks, sure, but nothing more than that.
 Death Metal is arguably the heaviest Metal subgenre.
 However, if you listen to Black in public, you won’t just get weird looks, people might call the cops on you.

-Black Metal isn’t about the notes and harmony.
-They do play a very important role in the composition, naturally, but the most important ingredient is immersion.
-It’s more of the “how it sounds” or “how it feels” instead of “how it plays”.
+Black Metal isn’t about notes and harmony.
+While they do play a very important role in the composition, the most important ingredient is immersion.
+It’s more about “how it sounds” or “how it feels” than “how it plays.”

 The Black Metal subgenre’s lyrical theme will often revolve around the darkest aspects of religions, mainly Christian, and/or depressive philosophical themes.